[Editorial] Summer is here, but excited for coming year

 Second, we've made a bunch of bigger and smaller changes to our reporting.
 Instead of trying to cover everything with a team a fraction of the size of our counterparts, we focused more on what we know and care about.

-This resulted in publishing less, but better (in my opinion) pieces on the site.
+This resulted in publishing fewer, but better (in my opinion) pieces on the site.
 We're taking more time to report, more time to edit and more time to provide context for those who don't follow everything.

 And this shows.
 Visitors to our website increased significantly, more people are signing up for paid memberships that are vital for our existence and more organisations are reaching out to work with us.